patooworld/PWCloud/Azure-Data-Studio-FAQ.md

 SQL and Postgres are currently supported.
 Other platforms are not yet committed, but we’re watching to see what the demand is.

+## Does Azure Data studio allow Azure Active Directory Integrated connections?

+At this time Azure Data Studio only officially supports MFA.
+This is something we will prioritize in our planning as more Azure Data partners use our product.

 ## Azure Data Studio vs. SSMS

 ### Now that there is Azure Data Studio, does Microsoft plan to deprecate SSMS?